ThabisoXakata/Intro-to-HTML-CSS-/README.md

 <ul></ul>                 -- unordered list: Used when a list has no particular order to follow.
 <ol></ol>                 -- ordered list: Used when a list has a specific order or sequence, usually numerical.
 <li><li>                  --  Each item in the list need to be enwrapped inside the "li" element.
-<dl>                      -- definition list: Used when we want to create a list that resembles a key-value pair where instead of just items, we have terms and their corresponding descriptions. <dl> enwraps both                                 the <dt> and the <dd> inside.
+<dl>                      -- definition list: Used when we want to create a list that resembles a key-value pair where instead of just items, we have terms and their corresponding descriptions. <dl> enwraps boththe <dt> and the <dd> inside.
 <dt>                      -- definition term: Defines a single term, which is described with a description detail <dd>.
 The <dl> tag is used to create a list of terms with their respective descriptions.
 <dd>                      -- definition description.
 ```